yqs112358/USBCopyer/README.md

 # USB Copyer

+**⚠ For study and research purposes only, please use for legal purposes**

-The program will traverses the directory of any USB disk after it is inserted, and copies all the files that meet the requirements to the specified location.
-The copying process does not affect the normal USB disk ejection and unplugging.
+- The program will traverses the directory of any USB disk after it is inserted, and copies all the files that meet the requirements to the specified location.
+- The copying process does not affect the normal USB disk ejection and unplugging.

-## Execution
+## Usage

-Directly execute the main program.
+1. Directly execute the main program.
 No pop-ups and windows will show.
 If you need to terminate the program, please use Task Manager to end the process.

-When a USB disk being inserted, the program opens a new thread responsible for its work: traversing the directory and copying files to the specified location by directory level, file type, file size, etc. as limited by the configuration file.
+2. When a USB disk being inserted, the program opens a new thread responsible for its work: traversing the directory and copying files to the specified location by directory level, file type, file size, etc. as limited by the configuration file.

-If the USB disk is ejected during the copying process, it can be ejected normally without the occupancy prompt.
+3. If the USB disk is ejected during the copying process, it can be ejected normally without the occupancy prompt.

 ## Config file